Leandro-Thiery/FasTre-API/README.md

 * Rename the serviceAccount file on db.js to your own file
 * Run the application with `node index.js`
 * Application should be running on localhost with PORT or 8000 as port

+# Deployment in Google Cloud
+* Deployed an instance in Compute Engine and enable HTTP traffic
+* Clone code from repository
+* Setup a cronjob to run program on reboot or startup

 # API Usage